vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 Native Key Provider has the same virtual machine scalability maximums as vSphere.
 See the [VMware Configuration Maximum tool](https://configmax.broadcom.com/).

-### Do I need a Trusted Platform Module 2.0 (TPM) for my ESXi hosts?
+### Do I need a Trusted Platform Module 2.0 (TPM) for my ESX hosts?

 While we recommend a TPM, one is not required to use Native Key Provider.
-If a TPM 2.0 is available and configured on the host it will be used to store the Native Key Provider keys.
-If one is not configured, the Native Key Provider keys will be stored as part of the encrypted ESXi configuration data.
+If a TPM 2.0 is available and configured on the host it will be used to help protect the Native Key Provider keys as part of the ESX host encrypted configuration data.

 ### Can I use TPM 1.2 for Native Key Provider?

 No. Support for TPM 1.2 is deprecated in vSphere 7 and removed in vSphere 8.

-### What happens if check “Use key provider only with TPM protected ESXi hosts” and I do not have a TPM on my host?
+### What happens if check “Use key provider only with TPM protected ESX hosts” and I do not have a TPM on my host?

-If you leave the default “Use key provider only with TPM protected ESXi hosts” option selected, hosts without TPMs will not participate in Native Key Provider.
+If you leave the default “Use key provider only with TPM protected ESX hosts” option selected, hosts without TPMs will not participate in Native Key Provider.
 When you attempt cryptographic operations on a virtual machine on those hosts they will fail.

 ### If I have a cluster where some hosts have TPMs and some don’t, what happens if I only deploy to the TPM-enabled hosts?